 1 tsp.
 Dijon mustard

-4 venison or lean beef steaks or chops
+4 venison steaks or chops

 Mince two large cloves of garlic and finely chop half a small onion.
-You should have about 1/3 cup of chopped onion.
+You should have about one-third cup of chopped onion.
 Combine the onion and garlic with the other marinade ingredients in a small bowl and whisk them together.

 Put the steaks or chops in a plastic bag and pour the marinade over the meat.
 Seal the bag, making sure that the meat is well coated with the marinade.
 Marinate the meat for three to five hours in your refrigerator, turning it every hour or so.
 Take it out of the refrigerator a half hour before cooking to let it warm a bit.

 You can grill or sauté the meat.
 Grill the meat over a hot charcoal or gas grill for two or three minutes on each side, depending on the thickness of the meat and your preference.
 If you choose to sauté the meat, have your skillet very hot.
 Add a small amount of shortening and sear the meat in the pan on each side, again for two or three minutes.
-Venison and lean beef steak should be served rare to medium rare.
+Venison should be served rare to medium rare.